Healthcare Cybersecurity Solutions

 Develop Incident Response Plans

-Creating a robust incident response strategy is not just important; it’s essential for healthcare entities to effectively manage security breaches involving electronic protected health information (ePHI).
+Creating a robust incident response plan is not just important; it’s essential for healthcare entities to effectively manage electronic protected health information (ePHI).
 This strategy must clearly outline procedures for:

 1. Identifying incidents